amychan331/nextbus-compare/README.md

 The programming goal is to try out the NextBus API and to practice React, which I just learn.

 ##Progress:
 For now, the console logs out the data correctly.
-As always, I have implemented web accessibility and web security best practices.
+I am also able to output them.
+As always, I have basic implemented web accessibility and web security best practices.
 Real-time input validation has been implemented, the React way.
 Very fun to do.

 ##To-Do:
-* Transform the data that is being console logged into actual displayed output.
+* Style the output data.
-* Allow user to add multiple transit line (5 max) so they can compare them (hence the name Nextbus Compare)
+* Allow user to add multiple transit line (3 max) so they can compare them (hence the name Nextbus Compare).
 * Allow user to remove transit line.